 22. Wolf Forearm Tattoo

 Two on-trend wolf forearm tattoos are wolf eyes or a wolf head.
 These designs don’t require a wide space, making them ideal for a narrow placement.
 Wolf forearm tattoos also have a lot of impacts because you can reveal them by rolling up your sleeves.
 They’re a great conversation starter and have an edgy feel.

 23. Wolf Back Tattoo

 Just like your chest, your back is an ideal placement for a wolf inking.
 The smooth, flat, wide surface means your artist can create a bigger design with a lot of detail, such as a mandala wolf.
 It’s especially good if you want a tribal tattoo or a photorealistic style.
-Bear in mind that you won’t be able to see your tattoo without a mirror.
+Bear in mind that you won’t be able to see your back tattoo without a mirror.
 However, it will make you stand out to others.